radiuszero/radiuszero.github.io/docs/_posts/2023-08-15-minkowski-bound.md

 $$

 This is a centrally symmetric, convex, compact set.
-The reason why we pick this set is that it makes the norm of any element in it very easy to bound.
+The reason why we pick this set is because it makes the norm of any element in it very easy to bound.
 Suppose that $$v(a)$$ is in $$S$$ for some $$a \in \mathfrak{A}$$.
 Then we have

 $$ \abs{N_{K/\mathbb{Q}}(a)}^{1/n} = \left(\prod_{i = 1}^n \abs{\sigma_i(a)}\right)^{1/n} \leq \frac{\sum_{i = 1}^n \abs{\sigma_i(a)}}{n} $$